Interested in Clinical Trials?

 Support the Fatty Liver Foundation become a sponsor

-The Gold level sponsorship is anyone who contributes at least $100,000 to the foundation in general support but these sponsors do have the opportunity to direct their contributions to be dedicated to particular projects in partnership with the foundation.
-The screening project is our most visible patient outreach program but there are many needs within the obesity, fatty liver, and cirrhosis challenged patients that benefit from efforts surrounding the screening events.
+The Gold level sponsor has provided a contribution to the Foundation of at least $100,000.
+Gold sponsors have the opportunity to direct their contributions to particular projects in partnership with the Foundation.
+While the screening project is our most visible patient outreach program but there are many needs within the obesity, fatty liver, and cirrhosis challenged patients that benefit from efforts surrounding the screening events.

 The beast in my belly: Living with a chronic liver disease